xigxog/fox/docs/fox_publish.md

 ## fox publish

-Builds, pushes, and deploys app using the version of the currently checked out Git commit
+Builds, pushes, and deploys KubeFox apps using the version of the currently checked out Git commit

 ```
 fox publish [deploy-name] [flags]